Motivating early adolescents to read through an interconnected community

 Information Architecture & User Flows

-With my app features defined, I created a system map to represent the hierarchical structure within the navigation.
+With my app features defined, I created a system map to represent the hierarchical structure and how the user would navigate the main pages of the app.
 I then constructed user flows to understand how the user would interact with the product while performing various tasks.

 After doing initial sketches, I created mid-fidelity wireframes and utilized them in a 'crazy eights' exercise with my peers.
 This is a collaborative design sprint which allowed us to quickly generate various solutions that could improve each other's designs.
-Afterwards, I continued to iterate before starting the visual design.
+Overall, the results helped me to create a more seamless experience.

 Conducting visual research, I created a few mood boards to capture possible directions I could take for the look and feel of the app.
 Then designing at high-fidelity, I did some preference tests with my peers before the final iterations.